18F/analytics-reporter/README.md

 export POSTGRES_DATABASE = "analytics"
 ```

-The database expects a particular schema which will be described in the API
+The database expects a particular schema which will be described in the [API
-server that consumes this data.
+server](https://github.com/18f/analytics-reporter-api) that consumes and publishes this data.

 To write reports to a database, use the `--write-to-database` option when
 starting the reporter.

-### Deploying to GovCloud
+### Deploying to Cloud.gov

 The analytics reporter runs on :cloud:.gov.
 Please refer to the `manifest.yml`
 file at the root of the repository for application information.